-When Gen. McConville took office last year as the Army’s 40th chief of staff; he made it his priority to put people first.
-For Gen. McConville putting people first is a philosophy, having said: “When we take care of our people and treat each other with dignity and respect, we will have a much stronger, and more committed Army.”
-Furthermore, Gen McConville states “people are our most important weapons system.”
-This philosophy is demonstrated in the policies he has put forth since becoming the US Army’s 40th chief of staff.
-Just a day prior the Secretary of the Army, Ryan D. McCarthy, announced an action plan to prioritise the army’s people and their teams.
-This builds on Gen. McConville’s initiatives over the past year of upgrading the Army’s talent management system 1, such as how officers are selected for promotions, which is part of his signature initiative – The Army People Strategy.
+When Gen. McConville took office last year as the Army’s 40th chief of staff, he made it his priority to put people first.
+For him, altruism is a philosophy – “when we take care of our people and treat each other with dignity and respect, we will have a much stronger, and more committed Army.”
+After all, he says, “people are our most important weapons system.”

-“It is so great to see an Army chief of staff who is focused on improving the lives of his soldiers and their families and creating a culture that produces great people,” said Dr Aron D’Souza, Secretary of the Chief of Staff Association.
-“Since the end of the first Gulf War there has been a tremendous focus on smart weapons systems, that I think people often forget that WWII was won because of tremendous people on our side and not because of ‘smart weapons systems.’
-The proof of this is in the post-war boom which was created by those same soldiers who came home after saving the world from fascism.”
+Dr Aron D’Souza, Secretary of The Chief of Staff Association, agrees with the General’s prioritization of people – “it is so great to see an Army chief of staff who is focused on improving the lives of his soldiers and their families and creating a culture that produces great people.
+Since the end of the first Gulf War, there has been such a tremendous focus on smart weapons systems that I think people forget that WWII was won because of exceptional people.
+Even in the post-war years, it was returning soldiers who drove the economic boom.”